ChaosuiPeng/Note_NeuralComputation/Recurrent Neural Networks (RNN).md

 ### One-Hot Encoding
-One-hot encoding is a method of representing some some categories, in a way which avoids suggesting that some categories are more signifcant than others.
+One-hot encoding is a method of representing some categories, in a way which avoids suggesting that some categories are more signifcant than others.
-If we were to just use integers to represent characters the character represented by 8 is not neccessarily more important than the character represented by 1, however it may lead to a larger impulse.
+If we were to just use integers to represent characters, the character represented by 8 is not neccessarily more important than the character represented by 1, however it may lead to a larger impulse.
 To prevent this we use the integer representation explained before to dictate the index where a 1 will be present in the one-hot encoding, whilst all other index positions will be 0.

 #### One-hot encoding example:
 If we have dictionary containing 5 characters `{'a':0,'b':1,'c':2,'d':3,'e':4}` then the representation of the letter a would be $(1,0,0,0,0)$ and the representation of the letter d would be $(0,0,0,1,0)$.

 Whilst one-hot encoding in our case is used for characters, it could also be used to represent words in a vocabulary or other un-ordered categorical data.
 Before encoding our input sequence into one-hot vectors, we'll define 3 key variables: